hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 As noted in the assumptions, the Sender has the DID of the Receiver, and knows the key from the DIDDoc to use for the Receiver.

 > Example: Alice wants to send a message from her phone (1) to Bob's phone (4).
-She has Bob's DID:b:ab, the DID/DIDDoc Bob created and gave to Alice to use for their relationship.
-Alice created DID:a:ab and gave that to Bob, but we don't need to use that in this example.
-The contents of the DIDDoc for DID:b:ab is presented above.
+She has Bob's B:did@A:B, the DID/DIDDoc Bob created and gave to Alice to use for their relationship.
+Alice created A:did@A:B and gave that to Bob, but we don't need to use that in this example.
+The contents of the DIDDoc for B:did@A:B is presented above.

 ### Required: End-to-End encryption of the App Layer Message